 C. High Performance Ventilation (Fresh Air Intake)

 In order to keep the inside air from getting stale in a high performance building like this there must be a dedicated supply of fresh outdoor air.
-The great benefit to having such an air-tight envelope is that when you can let in air only where you want to you can now use an Energy Recovery Ventilator.
+The greatest benefit to having such an air-tight envelope is achieved when combined with an Energy Recovery Ventilator.
 This simple device simply exchanges heat energy from air being exhausted out of the structure to the fresh air being drawn into the building for occupants.
 With typical efficiencies in the 70-80% range this drastically cuts down on the heating and cooling loads from bringing in fresh air from the outside of the building.
 But with the amount of insulation on the outside the ERV also reduces how often the heating and cooling system will need to run, all with just two fans that perform the equally important task of balancing the pressure in your home.
 Last but not least, this means that all of your fresh air will be HEPA filtered clean air.
 Do you hate dusting?
 Well, this system will mean no more pollution or soot from outside getting into your home which means you won’t have to dust nearly as much and your air quality will be that much better for it!
 Higher Quality, Less Energy.

 2. Hot Water Heating